 Jim Perdue, chairman of Perdue Farms, has announced the promotion of Randy Day to chief executive officer of Perdue Farms, effective immediately.Day has served as chief operating officer since May 2016.
 He will also serve on the family-owned company’s board of directors.

 “Randy has done an outstanding job as chief operating officer over the past year, and he has my trust and the trust of our leadership team in this new role,” said Perdue, who has been chairman and chief executive officer of Perdue Farms since 1991.
 Day is the fourth CEO in the company’s nearly 100-year history.
 Perdue will continue to serve as chairman and company brand spokesperson.

-Prior to being named chief operating officer in 2016, Day served as president of Perdue Foods since February 2015.
-He joined Perdue Farms in 1980 and has held various positions of increasing responsibility in Perdue Foods and Perdue AgriBusiness.
+Before being named chief operating officer in 2016, Day served as president of Perdue Foods since February 2015.
+He joined Perdue Farms in 1980 and had held various positions of increasing responsibility in Perdue Foods and Perdue AgriBusiness.

 Perdue is a major employer in Delaware and plans to move the headquarters of Perdue Agribusiness to Delmar, DE.
 The company is headquartered in Salisbury.

 A native of the Eastern Shore of Maryland, Day graduated from Easton High School and received his bachelor of science degree in biology from Western Maryland College.
 He earned a master’s degree in poultry nutrition from the University of Maryland at College Park and completed the Advanced Management Program at Harvard Business School.

 Day served on the Board of Directors of the International Foodservice Manufacturers Association, on the Executive Committee of the National Turkey Federation and on the Technical and Regulatory Committee of the National Chicken Council.He currently serves on the Board of Directors and Executive Committee for the National Chicken Council.